 Parents can be fined by North Northamptonshire Council (the Local Authority) for taking their child on holiday during term time without the consent of the school.
 A Fixed Penalty Notice of £60.00 could be issued to each parent for each child, and so for a two-parent family with two children, this would equal a fine of £240.

 The fixed penalty notice fine for each parent/child is £60.00 if paid within 21 days of receipt of the notice, rising to £120.00 if paid after 21 days but within 28 days of receipt.

 In the academic year 2011 to 2012, 9.7% of all absences in England were due to parents taking their children out of school during term time.
 The high level of absence has led the Department for Education to make this important decision.
 The Local Authority will be monitoring all school absences during term time and challenging schools and parents who do not adhere to the new legislation.

-If you believe you have an exceptional circumstance for your child to be absent from school during term time, please complete our Request for Absence form and send to the school office.
+If you believe you have an exceptional circumstance for your child to be absent from school during term time, please complete our Leave-of-Absence-Notification form and send to the school office.
 This will be reviewed by the headteacher and you will be informed if the reason for absence has been authorised or not.

 As you will appreciate, this is a change in the law beyond the control of Henry Chichele Primary School, but we do support the principle behind it.
 Please do contact the Headteacher if you need any further assistance with this.